Seeed-Studio/wiki-documents/docs/Grove-Temperature_and_Humidity_Sensor_Pro.md

 <iframe frameborder='0' height='327.5' scrolling='no' src='https://www.hackster.io/alpha007/temperature-humidity-data-logger-767570/embed' width='350'></iframe>

+**LinkIt ONE IoT Demo**: An IoT demo made by LinkIt ONE.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/loovee/linkit-one-iot-demo-546a9c/embed' width='350'></iframe>

+**Automated Snake Enclosure with Camera**: Interactive snake enclosure that is temperature and humidity controlled and uses lat-long to mimic natural light cycles, with an online cam.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/hagakure/automated-snake-enclosure-with-camera-a56ea9/embed' width='350'></iframe>

+**Foton - The connected lightsaber**: Foton is a special lightsaber, which can monitor temperature and humidity of a room, detect movements, and send those data to a smartphone.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/Momy93/foton-the-connected-lightsaber-a6c159/embed' width='350'></iframe>

 ## Tech Support
 Please do not hesitate to contact [techsupport@seeed.cc](techsupport@seeed.cc) if you have any technical issue.
 Or submit the issue into our [forum](https://forum.seeedstudio.com/).